-- (d) To better reflect the international character of the United Nations Secretariat as a fundamental principle through better observance of equitable geographic representation at all levels of the Secretariat, including senior managerial level, as well as to achieve the targeted gender balance among all staff members, in accordance with article 101 of the Charter; - (e) The final result of the reform process should be to ensure that the UN is able to implement all its mandates more effectively and efficiently. - 139.
-The Heads of State or Government emphasized that the reform of the Secretariat of the UN and its management should not: - (a) Change the intergovernmental nature and mechanisms of the decision- making, oversight and monitoring processes of the Organization; - (b) Be a cost-cutting exercise of the Organization; - (c) Affect the accomplishment of the mandates through the reduction of the budget levels of the Organization; - (d) Fund more activities from within the existing pool of resources of the Organization; - (e) Change and/or encroach on the mandate of the Fifth Committee, as the main Committee for the administrative and budgetary issues; - (f) Redefine the functions and powers of the principal organs of the Organization; and - (g) Undermine the need to fully observe the principle of the geographical distribution of the appointment to the posts in the U.N.
-Secretariat, in particular the D level and above. - 140.
-The Heads of State or Government stressed the need to submit for the consideration and prior approval of the General Assembly, through its Fifth Committee, any proposal or measure related to the implementation of the recommendations of the report of the Change Management Team that fall within the purview of member states in line with the provisions contained in General Assembly Resolution 66/257. - 141.
-The Heads of State or Government reaffirmed that the Fifth Committee is the appropriate main Committee of the General Assembly entrusted with responsibilities for administrative and budgetary matters, and stressed that any proposals to amend the overall departmental structure, as well as the format of the programme budget and the biennial programme plan, are subject to review and prior approval by the General Assembly. - 142.
-The Heads of State or Government strongly rejected attempts to impose conditionalities to the reform process which negatively impact the confidence atmosphere needed for the negotiations. - 143.
-The Heads of State or Government welcomed the adoption of the General Assembly resolutions 65/247 and 65/248 on the Human Resources Management and the United Nations Common System which finalized the establishment of the new contractual arrangements and harmonized the conditions of service in the field of the United Nations and expect that the implementation of such resolutions brings about a better and more transparent recruitment process of personnel to the secretariats of the organizations of the United Nations common system, while creating more opportunities to recruit young professional staff from developing countries.
+- (d) To better reflect the international character of the United Nations Secretariat as a fundamental principle through better observance of equitable geographic representation at all levels of the Secretariat, including senior managerial level, as well as to achieve the targeted gender balance among all staff members, in accordance with article 101 of the Charter; - (e) The final result of the reform process should be to ensure that the UN is able to implement all its mandates more effectively and efficiently. - 164.
+The Ministers emphasized that the reform of the Secretariat of the UN and its management should not: - (a) Change the intergovernmental nature and mechanisms of the decision- making, oversight and monitoring processes of the Organization; - (b) Be a cost-cutting exercise of the Organization; - (c) Affect the accomplishment of the mandates through the reduction of the budget levels of the Organization; - (d) Fund more activities from within the existing pool of resources of the Organization; - (e) Change and/or encroach on the mandate of the Fifth Committee, as the main Committee for the administrative and budgetary issues; - (f) Redefine the functions and powers of the principal organs of the Organization; and - (g) Undermine the need to fully observe the principle of the geographical distribution of the appointment to the posts in the U.N.
+Secretariat, in particular the D level and above. - 165.
+The Ministers furthermore stressed the need to continue to submit for the consideration and prior approval of the General Assembly, through its Fifth Committee, any proposal or measure related to the implementation of the reform initiatives contained in the report "Shifting the management paradigm in the United Nations: ensuring a better future for all" and its Addendum 1, in line with the provisions contained in General Assembly Resolution 72/266. - 166.
+The Ministers reaffirmed that the Fifth Committee is the appropriate main Committee of the General Assembly entrusted with responsibilities for administrative and budgetary matters, and stressed that any proposals to amend the overall departmental structure, as well as the budgetary, programming, planning, monitoring and evaluation process of the Organization, are subject to review and prior approval by the General Assembly. - 167.
+The Ministers strongly supported the oversight role performed by the General Assembly, as well as its relevant intergovernmental and expert bodies, in planning, programming, budgeting, monitoring and evaluation.
+In this context, they renewed their commitment to strengthen the role of the Committee for Programme and Coordination.
+The Ministers also urged the rest of the membership of the United Nations to actively participate in the sessions of the Committee. - 168.
+The Ministers strongly rejected attempts to impose conditionalities to the reform process which negatively impact the confidence atmosphere needed for the negotiations. - 169.
+The Ministers welcomed the adoption of the General Assembly resolutions 65/247 and 65/248 on the Human Resources Management and the United Nations Common System which finalized the establishment of the new contractual arrangements and harmonized the conditions of service in the field of the United Nations and expect that the implementation of such resolutions brings about a better and more transparent recruitment process of personnel to the secretariats of the organizations of the United Nations common system, while creating more opportunities to recruit young professional staff from developing countries.

-J. United Nations System-wide Coherence
+J. Repositioning of the United Nations Development System